codingwatching/ai/docs/guides/tools.md

 - **Execute client-side operations** like updating UI or local storage
 - **Create hybrid tools** that execute in both server and client contexts

+## Framework Support

+TanStack AI works with **any** JavaScript framework:
+- Next.js, Express, Remix, Fastify, etc.
+- React, Vue, Solid, Svelte, vanilla JS, etc.

+**Recommended:** Use with **TanStack Start** (React Start or Solid Start) for the best experience.
+See [`createServerFnTool`](./server-function-tools.md) to share implementations between AI tools and server functions.

 ## Isomorphic Tool Architecture

 TanStack AI uses a two-step tool definition process: